mrocklin/thesis/linear-regression.md

 ### User Experience

 This search process and the final code emission is handled automatically.
-A scientific user has the following experience
+A scientific user has the following experience:

 ~~~~~~~~Python
 X = MatrixSymbol('X', n, m)